blackfireio/documentation/onboarding/features.rst

 Synthetic Monitoring
 --------------------

+Last but not least, you can evaluate the performance of your applications' critical user journeys regularly.
+Run
+:doc:`synthetic monitoring </builds-cookbooks/synthetic-monitoring>` with
-Last but not least, the performance of your applications' critical user journeys can also be evaluated regularly.
-Integrating :doc:`Blackfire builds </builds-cookbooks/index>` with your CI/CI pipelines prevents a pull request from being merged or code from being deployed into production if it degrades the performance of your application.
+Blackfire Player from your CI/CD pipelines to prevent a pull request from being merged or code from being deployed into production if it degrades the performance of your application.

 It ensures the performance of your applications in the long run.